 In high school, Alison realized that she was the only student not using ceramics class as an excuse to slack off, so she decided to pursue formal training and a career in art.
 She earned a Bachelor of Fine Arts degree from Georgia State University with a concentration in Drawing and Painting in 2010.
 She also studied the art of graphic design while she was in school, and now specializes in using what she’s learned to bridge the gap between technology and traditional drawing and painting.

 Currently, Alison is a working artist in her hometown of Atlanta, Georgia.
 She has a diverse body of work including murals, sign painting, graphic design, paintings on paper, and drawings.
-Most of her work incorporates bold colors, patterns, symmetry, and bright colors.
+Most of her work incorporates bold colors, patterns, symmetry, and balance.